What is GFCI?

 Why is GFCI a big deal?

 One word: safety.
 The main purpose of a GFCI circuit breaker is to protect people from an electric shock caused when some of the current travels through a person's body due to an electrical fault such as a power surges, short circuit issues, fuse problems, and overload and thermal malfunctions.
 In Ionic Detox machines, this is especially important since water in a foot tub basin is always used to perform ionic detox sessions.
-If you accidentally drop the appliance into sink full of water, the GFCI detects the interruption in current and cuts the power ... and possibly saves your life.
+If you accidentally drop the appliance into tub or sink full of water, the GFCI detects the interruption in current and cuts the power ... and possibly saves your life.

 Test and Reset Buttons and How They Work